sisufuyu/library-rest-api/README.md

 2. Install NPM packages
   npm install

-3. create a .env file with following values and add your root directory
+3. create a .env file with following values and add it to your root directory
   ```
   MONGODB_URI=YOUR OWN MONGO DATABASE URL
   PORT=4000